javalc6/VisualAp/README.md

 * Eventually you can run the system: System->Run, a new window pops-up with the inverted image.
 * Double-click the ImageFilter component in the workspace: the properties window for ImageFilter appears.
 You can change the effect to 5x5Edge.
 * Run the system, again System->Run, the image will change due to the new filter.

+Additional information are available in the [developer guide](doc/developerguide.pdf).